ProyectoIntegrador2018/pos/DEPLOYMENT.md

 `heroku login`
 `heroku container:login`

-Then, after you've made your desired changes to the project, you have to rebuild the Docker image and push it to the docker registry:
+Then, after you've made your desired changes to the project, compile it again with `dotnet publish -c Release`.
+Afterwards, build the Docker image and push it to the docker registry with the following command:

 `heroku container:push web`